Written by: Thomas Ruppert, Florida Sea Grant Coastal Planning Specialist

 These maps show the estimated area of flooding that may occur in a community due to a rain event that has a 1% chance of occurring in any given year, or the so-called 100-year storm.
 Again, those areas with a 1% annual chance of flooding are known as Special Flood Hazard Areas (SFHAs) and are sometimes referred to as “flood zones.”

 However, FEMA recognizes several different types of flood zones.
 If your property is located in a SFHA, you will need to purchase flood insurance from the NFIP, or equivalent insurance from a private insurer, if available, to qualify for a federally backed mortgage.
 Because most mortgage lenders are federally backed, property purchasers who seek to finance property in a SFHA should anticipate paying for flood insurance.

-To determine whether your property is in a flood zone, visit www.floodsmart.gov and enter the property address into the “How Can I Get Covered?” sidebar.
+To determine whether your property is in a flood zone, visit www.floodsmart.gov.
 You can also find this information by navigating directly to the FEMA Flood Map Service Center, or, in many areas, by visiting your local government’s website and looking for resources related to flooding.

 The NFIP sets policy premiums for each property based on the attributes of that property, including when the property was constructed, whether and how many times it has flooded in the past, whether it is in a SFHA, and the elevation of any buildings relative to the estimated level of flood waters for the area.
 Even if you own a property that is not in a SFHA, it is a good idea to purchase flood insurance.

 Most flood losses occur outside of SFHAs, and almost 20% of NFIP payouts and large amounts of flood disaster aid go to properties that are outside of SFHAs.
 More information on flood insurance and the National Flood Insurance Program is available on Florida Sea Grant’s Coastal Planning page.